00 The Gap

 The Audit Process

-Every game and experience went through an independent quality audit where the evaluator reads the actual source code — not just the inventory description.
+Every game and experience went through an independent quality audit where the evaluator reads the actual source code.
+Not the inventory description, not the README.
+The code.
 The audit found:

 - Self-scores inflated by 1-5 points on average (experiences were worse offenders than games)

-- Dead code and abandoned features presented as working (e.g., Photon Dodge claimed mic-reactive bullets but had zero mic integration)
+- Dead code and abandoned features presented as working (Photon Dodge claimed mic-reactive bullets but had zero mic integration)

 - False persistence claims (features described as "persisted in localStorage" with no actual save/load code)

-- The #1 systemic weakness: zero localStorage persistence — settings and progress lost on every page reload
+- The systemic weakness across the catalog: zero localStorage persistence.
+Settings and progress lost on every page reload.

 - The universal fix: rank progression based on cumulative achievement, confirmed working 12 times across the catalog